-Don't simply ask, "Are there any questions?"
+Don’t simply ask, “Are there any questions?”
 This is not an effective way to gauge what all your students are thinking.
 Waiting until the end of class to see what people write in their learning log is not going to provide timely feedback.
-Also, don't assume that students are understanding because they are smiling and nodding their heads -- sometimes they are just being polite!
+Also, don’t assume that students are understanding because they are smiling and nodding their heads—sometimes they’re just being polite.

 Encourage Development of Home Language

-Do encourage students to continue building their literacy skills in their home language, also known as "L1."
-Research has found that learning to read in the home language promotes reading achievement in the second language as "transfer" occurs.
-These "transfers" may include phonological awareness, comprehension skills, and background knowledge.
+Do encourage students to continue building their literacy skills in their home language, also known as L1.
+Research has found that learning to read in the home language promotes reading achievement in the second language as “transfer” occurs.
+This transfer may include phonological awareness, comprehension skills, and background knowledge.

 While the research on transfer of L1 skills to L2 cannot be denied, it doesn’t mean that we should not encourage the use of English in class and outside of the classroom.

-Don't "ban" students from using their native language in the classroom.
-Forbidding students from using their primary languages does not promote a positive learning environment where students feel safe to take risks and make mistakes.
-This practice can be harmful to the relationships between teachers and students, especially if teachers act more like language "police" than language "coaches."
+Don’t “ban” students from using their native language in the classroom.
+Forbidding students to use their primary languages does not promote a positive learning environment where students feel safe to take risks and make mistakes.
+This practice can be harmful to the relationships between teachers and students, especially if teachers act more like language police than language coaches.

-This is certainly not a complete guide -- they are just a few of the most basic practices to keep in mind when teaching English-Language Learners (or, for that matter, probably any second language learner).
-What are more "do's and don'ts" that you would add to the list?
+This is certainly not a complete guide—these are just a few of the most basic practices to keep in mind when teaching English language learners (or, for that matter, probably any second language learner).
+What are more do’s and don’ts that you would add to the list?